Buffers

 Result of cropping.

-See the section on the Alpha channel for more information.
+See the section on the Alpha channel for more information on selections.

-The next few features act like filters to change the appearance of the image in the buffer.
-The difference between the features on the buffer menu, and the ones under the Filter menu is that the alpha channel is ignored, and that all the buffer features work on animations.
+The next few features act like filters to change the appearance of the image .
+The difference between the features on the image menu, and the ones under the Filter menu is that here, the alpha channel is ignored, and the way the feature handles animation is somewhat different.

 Grayscale

 The Grayscale menu item converts a color image into a greyscale image.
-The two modes are Average, and Video weighted.
+Two modes are Average, and Video weighted, while a third allows exposing the grayscale image as if through a colored lens to create unique effects.

 In the first case, the red, green, and blue channels are mathematically averaged with the formula (R+G+B)/3